 In 2018, Alex set up The English Practice to provide high quality English language support to professionals in Warsaw.
-Prior to that, Alex had worked with other schools on the Varsovian market.
+Prior to that, Alex worked with other schools in Warsaw.

 1. I constantly self-reflect.
 In fact, I once wrote a post detailing the evolution of my beliefs about language teaching and language learning.
 How have your beliefs about methodology and selecting materials evolved since you enrolled on the CELTA course as a trainee English language teacher?

 “CELTA Methodology is really great, but it’s for teaching English in general.
 These days, my clients are usually successful professionals in sectors like law, pharma, and marketing who want to work in English as well and as confidently as possible.
 Hence, my goal is more specifically to help them to do that.
 I have come to believe that the best way of learning is by doing, so I tend not to structure my classes around, for example, learning a specific tense that they might already know.
 Instead, I encourage them to describe what they are working on, so the vocabulary they need and mistakes they are making come up in an organic way.
 We also review emails they have written and presentations they will give and work on improving them.